Biennial Report Requirements for Washington DC LLCs

 District of Columbia LLC Biennial Report Online Filing

-Search for your Washington DC LLC using either its name or its File Number.
+Search for your LLC using either its name or its File Number.
 Then click on your LLC name.

 Enter the year that you’re filing your Biennial Report.